AuScope/geomodelportal/README.md

 3. [itowns](http://www.itowns-project.org/) provides geospatial support.

-4. <https://github.com/AuScope/geomodel-2-3dweb> contains code to convert GOCAD models into graphics files from the command line, and a web service that provides borehole information and performs on the fly GOCAD TSURF conversion to GLTF.
+4. <https://github.com/AuScope/geomodel-2-3dweb> contains code to convert GOCAD models into graphics files from the command line, and a web service that provides:
+     * borehole graphics and information from Australia's NVCL (National Virtual Core Library)
+     * an OGC WMS service
+     * on the fly GOCAD TSURF conversion to GLTF.

 ### How to initiate
 **Note** that this project requires npm >=6.9